Top 10 Highest Mountains in the World

 The mountain has a pyramidal shape with several steep ridges and faces.
 The north face is particularly steep and presents a technical challenge for climbers.
 The mountain is prone to avalanches and has a high risk of altitude sickness, so it is essential for climbers to be well-prepared and acclimatized before attempting to reach the summit.

-There are several routes to the summit of Mount Manaslu, but the most common way is the north face, which involves crossing the Larkya La Pass.
-Manaslu Base Camp trek is a popular route for trekkers.
+There are several routes to the summit, but nearly all expeditions today climb the northeast face from Samagaun.
+For trekkers, the Manaslu Circuit Trek, which crosses the 5,106-metre Larkya La pass, is the classic way to experience the mountain up close.
 You are never away from the stunning views of the mountain and the surrounding landscape, as well as an opportunity to experience the local Gurung people's culture and way of life.

 Despite its popularity and the increasing number of tourists visiting the area, the mountain and its surroundings remain relatively pristine and unspoiled, making it an ideal destination for many travelers.